dcaro/wrk2004/lab-powershell.md

 - Click on **Test** on the right of the page
 - Change the settings on the page as follows:
   - HTTP method: GET
-  - Add parameter: sku = P1V2
+  - Add parameter: sku = S2
+  - Add parameter: WebAppName = wrk2004-@lab.LabInstance.Id
+  - Add parameter: ResourceGRoup = @lab.CloudResourceGroup(PSRG).Name

 - Click **Save and run**

 Browse to the web app in the resource group and click "Scale up" in the left blade.